stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 This article is **pedagogical** in purpose.
 It is intended as a starting point for a reader who wants to study, in a structured way, linear time-invariant (LTI) ordinary differential equations subject to impulsive loads (the Dirac delta function and its derivatives as a forcing term).
 The article itself contains **no new mathematical results**: every worked example in the "Solved Exercises" section is extracted, essentially verbatim, from an existing textbook.
 Its only contribution is the *gathering, attribution, and organization* of material that is otherwise scattered across dozens of books on differential equations, vibrations, and control theory.

 A second, practical motivation for this compilation is **software testing**.
 Because each solved exercise below pairs a well-defined LTI ODE (with explicit initial conditions) with a known closed-form analytical solution, the collection as a whole forms a ready-made benchmark suite.
 It can be used to validate an existing symbolic or numerical ODE-solving library, or to build a moderate-sized regression/unit-test suite for a library still under development — simply compare the library's output against the analytical solution quoted here.
 Unlike a raw transcription, however, a benchmark is only as trustworthy as its answer key: every closed-form solution in the Solved Exercises section was therefore independently checked against its own stated equation and initial conditions before being included (see the Verification Methodology section), and the full, verified set is additionally provided as a machine-readable JSON/CSV export for direct use in an automated test harness.
 For a quicker, example-by-example spot check, every solved exercise also carries its own Wolfram Language snippet that can be pasted directly into WolframAlpha to reproduce that one closed-form solution on the spot, without setting up a full test harness.

+**Relative to existing work**, this compilation differs in kind from numerical ODE-solver benchmark suites such as the ODE Test Problems (OTP) package, which supplies stiff and nonstiff numerical integration test cases without tying them to a published source.
+Every entry here is instead traceable to a specific textbook and verified symbolically or analytically against a closed-form solution, rather than assembled as a bare numerical test case.
+The two kinds of suite are complementary: a numerical-integration benchmark like OTP is suited to testing an integrator's accuracy under stiffness or chaotic dynamics, while the present collection is suited to testing a symbolic or closed-form solver's correctness against a known, source-attributed analytical answer.

 The material is split into two categories: